 Compile test subjects according to a given test strategy.

-• Automate software testing and deployment. → Make effective use of automated testing.
+• Use automated software testing and deployment. → Make effective use of automated testing.

 Software - Realisation - level 3